 Volvo hopes that this new EV will play a major role in increasing the firms’ worldwide sales from around 800,000 units a year to 1.2 million by 2025.
 If they do choose to re-join the Motability Scheme in 2024, the EX30 could be added onto the Motability car list, but if demand is high don't expect to see it any time soon.

-Expected Volvo EX30 Motability launch date: TBC
+Volvo EX30 Motability launch date: Order Now

-Over 600,000 people with a disability currently enjoy the independence that the Motability Scheme brings.
+Over 700,000 people with a disability currently enjoy the independence that the Motability Scheme brings.
 If you are eligible for the scheme, simply contact a Motability dealership to book an appointment with a Motability Specialist who will be able to explain the scheme in full, take you out on a test drive in a vehicle you like and guide you through the whole process from start to finish.

 Search For A New Motability Car